-EFFECTIVE DATE: AUTHORITY: CROSS REFERENCES: October 29, 2020 Sections 123 and 263 of the Act .
-Item AP1-1-7, Coverage under Act - Labour Contractors ; Item AP3-123-1, Reconsiderations, Reviews and Appeals - Reconsiderations of Decisions ; Item AP5-245-1, Registration of Employers , of the Assessment Manual.
-Policy item #115.10, Failure to Register as an Employer at the Time of Injury , of the Rehabilitation Services &amp; Claims Manual , Volume II.
-HISTORY: Volume II.
+EFFECTIVE DATE: AUTHORITY: CROSS REFERENCES: January 1, 2023 Sections 123 and 263 of the Act.
+Item AP3-123-1, Reconsiderations, Reviews and Appeals - Reconsiderations of Decisions or Orders ; Item AP5-245-1, Registration of Employers , of the Assessment Manual.
+Policy item #115.10, Failure to Register as an Employer at the HISTORY: Time of Injury , of the Rehabilitation Services & Claims Manual , Volume II.
+January 1, 2023 - Consequential changes related to the consolidation of policies on determining workplace status were made effective.
 October 29, 2020 - Amended to reflect amendments to reconsideration provision in the Act by the Workers Compensation Amendment Act, 2020 (Bill 23 of 2020), in effect August 14, 2020.
-April 6, 2020 - Housekeeping changes consequential to implementing the Workers Compensation Act, R.S.B.C.
+April 6, 2020 - Housekeeping changes consequential to implementing the Workers Compensation Act , R.S.B.C.
 2019, c.
 1. June 1, 2010 - Amendments concerning the circumstances where the Board does not charge claim costs to employers were made effective.
-March 3, 2003 - Consequential changes were subsequently made in accordance with the Workers Compensation Amendment Act (No. 2), 2002.
-January 1, 2003 - This Item results from the 2002 "editorial" consolidation of all assessment policies into the Assessment Manual.
-The POLICY in this Item continues the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the policies and items referred to in the history were issued.
-Replaces Policy No. 40:50:50 of the Assessment Policy Manual and Decision No. 111 of volumes 1 - 6 of the Workers' Compensation Reporter.
-APPLICATION: Applies to all decisions made on or after October 29, 2020.
+March 3, 2003 - Consequential changes were subsequently made in accordance with the Workers Compensation Amendment Act (No. 2), 2002 (Bill 63 of 2002).
+January 1, 2003 - This Item resulted from the 2002 "editorial" consolidation of all assessment policies into the Assessment Manual .
+The POLICY in this Item continued the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the policies and items referred to in the history were issued.
+Replaced Policy No. 40:50:50 of the Assessment Policy Manual and Decision No. 111 of volumes 1 - 6 of the Workers' Compensation Reporter.
+APPLICATION: Applies to all decisions made on or after January 1, 2023.